Friday, December 20, 2019

 Syrus looked around the room carefully for any additional creatures emerging from hiding.
 Nothing moved.
 Satisfied that he was safe for now, he attended to the bite on his hand, wrapping it up with some yellowish gauze.
 Hopefully it won't get infected, he thought.
 Drebils probably don't keep their mouths very clean.

-Just then, he remembered why the name "Dezantis Silster" had seemed familiar.
-His dad had occasionally sold rolls of silster, that ridiculously expensive shimmering golden cloth.
+Just then, he remembered why the name "Dzantis Silster" had seemed familiar.
+His dad had occasionally sold rolls of silster, that ridiculously expensive shimmering golden cloth, favored by a certain variety of ultra-rich dandies.
 He and his sister had been forbidden from even touching it.
-Dezantis had been their only supplier of the stuff.
+Dzantis had been their only supplier of the stuff.

 Suddenly curious as to what had befallen his father's former associate, Syrus flipped through some of the books and papers on the conference table.